CaptainLucian/FactorioServer/README.md

 The scripts were made on and for an Ubuntu 24.04 LTS server, the dockerfile and docker-compose.yml file should be OS agnostic but you'll need to build the Factorio server files another way if you are on a different OS.
 This also assumes docker is already installed.

+The intent is that anything that needs to be user edited or persistant lives in the /ServerFiles subdirectory.

 # Step 1 - Configure the server-settings.json
 Before you build the image we need to get the server-settings.json filled out.
 Set the game name, description, your account information, etc, before building the image.